flowroute/flowroute-sdk-v3-php/README.md

 ```
 #### update_address($body, $detail_id)

-The method accepts an E911 object variable and an E911 record ID.
+The method accepts an E911 object and an E911 record ID.
 Learn more about the different E911 attributes that you can update in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/update-and-validate-existing-e911-address/).
 In the following example, we will retrieve the record ID of our newly created E911 address and assign it to a variable, `detail_id`.
 We then update the `label` of our selected E911 address to "Work".

 ##### Example Request
 ```